PCOS Treatment in Singapore: What Your Options Actually Are

 Citations

 - Teede HJ, et al. International Evidence-Based Guideline for the Assessment and Management of Polycystic Ovary Syndrome 2023.
-(First-line lifestyle management; letrozole preferred for ovulation induction; goal-directed pharmacotherapy.)
+(Goal-directed management; first-line lifestyle; letrozole preferred for ovulation induction.)

 - SingHealth.
 Polycystic Ovary Syndrome (PCOS) — patient information (Singapore).

-- Facchinetti F, et al. Myo-inositol vs metformin trials in PCOS (comparable cycle restoration, better tolerability); see our inositol articles for the ratio and non-responder detail.
+- Facchinetti F, et al. Myo-inositol vs metformin trials in PCOS (comparable cycle restoration, better tolerability).